ScribesZone/ScribesTools/scribesgit/index.rst

 The purpose of this page is to explain how to use Git and GitHub for course assignments.

-General information about GitHub/Git can be found on in the :ref:`GitHub chapter`.
+General information about GitHub/Git can be found on the :ref:`GitHub chapter`.
-This page is really about using this general purpose tool for in the particular context of courses.
+This page is really about using git/github for in the particular context of courses and in a simplified way.

 Overview
 --------